cisco/cisco-network-puppet-module/docs/README-agent-install.md

 * `guestshell`
   * This is a secure Linux container environment running CentOS.
 It is enabled by default in most platforms that support it.
 * `open agent container`
+  * This is a 32-bit CentOS-based container created specifically for running Puppet Agent software.
+  * OAC containers are created for specific platforms and must be downloaded from Cisco.
-  * This is a 32-bit CentOS based container targeted specifically to allow Puppet Agents on platforms that support it.
-The OAC must be downloaded and installed before the Puppet Agent can be installed.
+  * The OAC must be installed before the Puppet Agent can be installed.

 #### Set Up the Network